index.js

 and you should now see only one channel (#roadtrip

-) as opposed to two channels earlier.componentDidMount()
+) as opposed to two channels earlier.

 function (also pay attention to the additional import isNewMessagePayload

-at the top of the file):newMessage
+at the top of the file):

-method should now look:prevState
+method should now look:

 .
 While you may not encounter this frequently, Mitter.io might occasionally send duplicate messages on a payload.
 This usually happens when Mitter.io cannot confidently determine that a message delivery has occurred, but it might still have propagated.
 Also, the current implementation performs an entire iteration of the messages in a channel, which might not be very efficient.
-As an exercise to the reader, modify this to a store backed by a hashing algorithm.concat
+As an exercise to the reader, modify this to a store backed by a hashing algorithm.We now

-this message on to the list of messages for the given channel.NOTE There are certain caveats with this approach, notably that you might get receive payloads for messages for which you do not have a channels object yet.
+NOTE There are certain caveats with this approach, notably that you might get receive payloads for messages for which you do not have a channels object yet.
 This could happen if a user was added to a channel after the participated channels were fetched.
 While such a situation will not arise in our setup, production apps need to always be resilient to partial state and must reconstruct the state in whatever form they can from the available events.

 button in our ChannelComponent